aaronbloomfield/nws/hws/linux/index.md

 - [Linux command operations](https://www.freecodecamp.org/news/linux-command-line-tutorial/#linux-command-operations)

 As you learn the commands, you should try them out in the Docker containers.
 How to start the containers, and then connect to them, is described in the [Docker configuration assignment](../docker/index.html) ([md](../docker/index.md)).

+You are welcome to try out other tutorials, including video tutorials.
+If you like to learn by playing games, check out [Bandit](https://overthewire.org/wargames/bandit/).
+But if you do use other tutorials, check that you have learned the commands above.
+If you missed one or two, enter `man <cmd>` into your favorite search engine, and learn how to use the command from the manual page.

 ### Submission